 $746,045,700

-Directed by Bryan Singer, 'X-Men: Days of Future Past' follows the X-Men as they send Wolverine back in time on a desperate mission to alter history and prevent a catastrophic event that threatens both humanity and mutants.
+Directed by Bryan Singer, 'X-Men: Days of Future Past' takes the beloved X-Men franchise in an exciting direction as Wolverine is sent back in time to rewrite history and prevent a catastrophic future for both humanity and mutants.

 MysterySci-FiThriller